bechnokid/11ty-neocities/src/content/shrines/gilgamesh.md

 I wanted to learn even more about him, and I jumped into the rabbit hole, or rather...the Interdimensional Rift.

-I knew that Gilgamesh was an idiot, but I assumed that he was a classic "all brawn and no brains" kind of character, which was a type that never interested me.
+Even before seeing him in Rebirth, I knew that Gilgamesh was an idiot, but I assumed that he was a classic "all brawn and no brains" kind of character, which was a type that never interested me.
 As a result, I didn't bother looking into him much.
 Huge mistake on my part lmao.
 My mind was blown after watching a cutscene on YouTube of Cloud's first encounter with Gilgamesh when the former ends up in another dimension.
 It looks like they were about to start battling when Gilgamesh takes a swipe at Cloud, but not only does he *miss*, but he immediately **runs away at lightning speed** afterwards yelling, "RETREAT!"

 I was completely dumbfounded (and so was Cloud)!!
 Here was this large and intimidating man, at least a foot taller than Cloud, with six arms to boot and who could have EASILY given Cloud a good fight...and yet he retreats!!